Pelagicore/pelux-manifests/README.md

 Building an Image
 -----------------
 Variables:
-* Branch, what version of this repository to use.
-This follows the same principles as the Yocto project, see `Branching` below.

 * Manifest, refers to what `<manifest-name>.xml` file you want to use, for example `pelux-intel.xml`.
 Each hardware platform targeted by the PELUX reference has its own manifest describing what other git repositories are needed for the build.

 ### Using vagrant